Ghuskani, Bhiwani

 Ghuskani is a village in the Bhiwani district of the Indian state of Haryana.
 It lies approximately 9 km north of the district headquarters town of Bhiwani.
-As of the 2011 Census of India, the village had 562 households with a population of 3,070 of which 1,653 were male and 1,417 female.
+As of the 2011 Census of India, the village had 562 households with a population of 3,070 of which 1,653 were male and 1,417 female.For political representational purposes the village is part of Bawani Khera Assembly constituency and the Bhiwani-Mahendragarh Lok Sabha constituency.